Whizkelvin/alx-system_engineering-devops/0x02-shell_redirections/README.md

 letteronly displays all lines of the file /etc/ssh/sshd_config starting with a letter.
-AZ replaces all characters A and c from input to Z and e respectively hiago is a script that removes all letters c and C from input.
+AZ replaces all characters A and c from input to Z and e respectively hiago is a script that removes all letters c and C from input. users_and_homes is a script that displays all users and their home directories, sorted by users